jingyu198/HUGE-Bench/README.md

 HUGE-Bench targets high-level UAV vision-language-action tasks, where agents must ground brief, potentially ambiguous commands into safe, multi-stage behaviors.
 HUGE-Bench contains 4 real-world digital twin scenes, 8 high-level tasks, and 2.56M meters of trajectories.
 It is built on an aligned 3DGS-Mesh representation that combines photorealistic rendering with collision-capable geometry, enabling scalable data generation and collision-aware evaluation.

+## Open-Source Roadmap

+1. Release `v0`, adapted for `pi0` training, including the trajectory dataset and a 3DGS inference environment.
+2. Release `v1` with depth, subtask labels, and a 3DGS-Mesh digital twin environment.
+3. Release model weights and trajectory collection scripts.

 ## Dataset

 `HUGE_Dataset_v0` is released in LeRobot format, so it can be used directly with the `pi0` training pipeline.